w3f/polkadot-wiki/docs/learn/learn-asset-conversion-assethub.md

 :::

-Asset Conversion on Asset Hub enables fee payment in any asset, given it has a liquidity pool, such that the fee handler (in this case, a Collator) only receives the native asset ({{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} ).
+Asset Conversion on AssetHub enables fee payment in any asset, given it has a liquidity pool, such that the fee handler (in this case, a Collator) only receives the native asset ({{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} ).